arista/reknow/README.md

 (alternatives to decorators are described later)

 The `@R.action` decorator declares that a method will be making state changes.
-It also declares that the action will leave all affected instances in consistent and valid states, and that it will pass any declared validations once the action completes (FIXME - see the section later on validations).

 All of the state changes that occur while executing an `@R.action` method will be collected into a single "action", whether it's a single property change on one instance or a more complex sequence of changes spanning multiple instances.
-Reknow will wait until the end of the application's action before taking its own actions in response, such as reporting the action to its listeners, notifying the application of invalidated cached values, updating the affected React components, or running validators on the affected Entities (coming soon).
+Reknow will wait until the end of the application's action before taking its own actions in response, such as reporting the action to its listeners, notifying the application of invalidated cached values, updating the affected React components.

 It is fine for `action` methods to call other `action` methods - only the "outermost" `action` will apply.
 But before going and marking every method as an `action`, be aware that conceptually, an action should represent a "top-level" operation and should leave all affected model instances in valid and consistent states.